- Arts Award for Distinction in Research

 The Associate Dean (Research and Graduate Studies) presents the this award annually to a faculty member who has made outstanding research contributions to their field.
 The award alternates between "emerging" and "senior" scholars.

-In 2016-2017, the award will be given to an emerging researcher—a scholar not more than 10 years from the completion of the PhD.
+In 2017-2018, the award will be given to a senior scholar—a scholar more than 10 years from the completion of the PhD.

 Nominations are solicited from Chairs and Directors, but may also be submitted from departments’ awards committees or from other members of the academic staff.

 The deadline to submit nominations to the Office of the Associate Dean, Research and Graduate Studies is Friday, March 9th, 2018.

 Please submit nominations electronically to kathleen.holden [at] mcgill.ca (Kathleen Holden).

 - Professor Krzysztof Pelc, Political Science, 2016-2017

 - Professor Ronald Niezen, Anthropology, 2015-2016